facebookresearch/SimulEval/examples/speech_to_speech/readme.md

 - `EndOffset`: The ending offset of translation comparing with source audio
 - `AL_SpeechAlign_BOW`: compute average lagging (AL) on transcribed text, and use the beginning of the aligned word as the delay to compute AL. This feature requires `mfa`.

 The results of the evaluation should be as following.
-The transcripts and alignment can be found in the `output` directory.
+The transcripts and alignments can be found in the `output` directory.

 ```
  ASR_BLEU  AL_SpeechAlign_BOW  StartOffset  EndOffset